rxhl/Front/_posts/2017-11-06-HTTP-Cookies.markdown

 * **Third-party cookie:** Ads storing cookies through a legitimate website.
 * **Zombie cookie:** A cookie that gets recreated after deletion.

 Of course, cookies have disadvantages too.
-Attackers can hijack the cookie and steal user data or drop a malicious cookie into the user's system and track their activities.
+Attackers can hijack a cookie and steal user data or drop a malicious cookie into the user's system and track their activities.
 Read more about it [here](https://en.wikipedia.org/wiki/Session_hijacking).

 ### **Furthermore**
 * [HTTP Cookies by MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)